JohnSnowLabs/spark-nlp/docs/en/alab/annotation_configurations.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/accept_prediction.gif" style="width:100%;"/>

-> **NOTE:** Press backspace key (on windows) or delete key (on mac) or use the delete action icon on the Relations widget to delete the relations directly from the labeling editor.
+> **NOTE:** Press backspace key (on windows) or delete key (on mac) to delete the selected relation from the labeling editor or use the delete action icon on the Relations widget.

 ## Labeling editor Settings